knewplay/book-programming-essential/toolset/tools.md

 illustrator: "Dengyijia Liu"
 ---

-Just as a master carpenter skillfully wields their tools to shape exquisite furniture or a painter expertly selects brushes and colors to create captivating artwork, programmers harness a collection of specialized tools to craft intricate software systems.
-Let's explore the essential tools that empower programmers to shape the digital world.
+Like a carpenter with their toolbox for building furniture or a painter with their palette for creating art, programmers have their own set of tools for crafting software.
+Let's dive into the essential tools that enable programmers to bring their digital creations to life.

 ## Table of Contents